DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 - Determine the value of the gift code.
 - Determine the gift code's share in paying for the order and whether or not there is any remainder to be charged to another payment method.
 - Charge the gift code and complete the order payment if the gift code has enough value to cover the whole order.
-- Otherwise, follow an auth-capture protocol: first post a pending charge on the gift code, then attempt charging third-party payment method for the remainder.
+- Otherwise, follow an auth-capture protocol: first post a pending charge on the gift code, then attempt to charge the third-party payment method for the remainder.
 If the third-party payment is successful, collect the pending transaction on the gift code and complete the order payment.
-If the third-party payment failed, cancel the pending transaction on the gift code and declare failure for order payment.
+If the third-party payment fails, cancel the pending transaction on the gift code and declare failure for the order payment.

 ### Common Error Cases

 The following situations should lead to an error:

 - In cases where the gift code value is not enough to pay for the entire order and there is a third-party payment method, payment failure from the third-party payment method is an error.
-In this case, aside from notifyin the customer, you should also cancel the pending transaction on the gift code.
+In this case, aside from notifying the customer, you should also cancel the pending transaction on the gift code.
 - If the gift code value has a different currency than that of the order, the user should receive an error message.
 Note that Lightrail does not support currency exchange.
 - If the gift code value is zero or it is inactive the customer should be notified of this as an error.
 - Since some third-party payment methods have a restriction on the minimum transaction value, there is an edge case where the gift code value is too small to pay for the entire order, but also the order balance is so small that the remaining balance after taking out the gift code value will be too small for the third-party transaction.
 In these rare cases, the customer should be notified that the gift code value is too small for that transaction.

 ## Detailed Flow

-The detailed logic and API calls for handling this use-case is discussed below.
-More details for each API endpoint and sample request/responses are provided in the next section but for a complete refrence and  further details, check out  [Lightrail API docs](https://www.lightrail.com/docs/).
+The detailed logic and API calls for handling this use-case are discussed below.
+More details for each API endpoint and sample requests/responses are provided in the next section but for a complete reference and further details, check out  [Lightrail API docs](https://www.lightrail.com/docs/).

 1. Determine `orderBalance` and `orderCurrency` for the order at hand and collect the `giftCode` from the customer.